Seledriac/Sandbox/README.md

 # Sandbox
-Sandbox environment with various projects and experimentations (fractals, physics simulations, computational geometry, structural optimization...) implemented from scratch.
+Sandbox environment with various personal projects and experimentations (fractals, swarm intelligence, precedural generation, physics simulations, computational geometry, structural optimization...) implemented from scratch.
 All projects use a generic UI with interactive plots, automated parameter handling and 3D display scene.
 The repo is standalone and does not rely on any external library.

 ## Code structure

-**main.cpp** contains the main program loop, parameter list display, mouse/keyboard interactions, creation/destruction of the active project.
+**main.cpp** contains the main program loop, parameter list display, mouse/keyboard interactions, creation/destruction of the active project

 **Data.hpp** contains the parameter list and plot data shared between the UI and each project